Pashaster12/laravel-admin-webpack-react/readme.md

 All list of possibilities:

--transform scss to css
+- transform scss to css
--minify css
+- minify css
--minify js
+- minify js

 All third-parted packages, using with WebPack, are in ../node_modules folder.
 You can reorder WebPack's rules and add own ones into the ../webpack.config.js.